ObzenFlow/obzenflow-topology/docs/flowip-top-001-validation-enforcement.md

 }
 ```

-This allows UI workflows to construct intermediate, invalid graphs (via `build_unchecked`) and validate on demand, while production code continues to call `build()` and get fully validated topologies.
+This allows UI workflows to construct graphs with structural validation only (via `build_unchecked`) and apply semantic validation on demand, while production code continues to call `build()` and get fully validated topologies.
+Note that `build_unchecked` still enforces structural invariants (valid endpoints, no duplicates, no self-cycles, no disconnected stages) — it only skips semantic validation (StageRole connection rules) and reachability checks (NoSources, NoSinks, UnreachableStages, UnproductiveStages).

+### 10. Verification: Tests Exercising Phase 1 Semantics

+The 0.2.0 codebase includes a dedicated semantic validation test suite in `tests/topology_semantic_validation.rs` alongside existing structural tests:

+- Structural tests (`tests/topology_edge_cases.rs`, `tests/topology_validation_tests.rs`):
+  - Use `TopologyBuilder::build_unchecked()` to exercise structural behavior only (empty topologies, cycles allowed, duplicates, disconnected stages, metrics, naming).
+  - Confirm that structural invariants behave as designed without StageType/StageRole semantics.
+- Semantic tests (`tests/topology_semantic_validation.rs`):
+  - Use `Topology::new(...)` (full validation) to assert:
+    - Valid topologies such as `FiniteSource -> Transform -> Sink` pass and are correctly classified by `semantic_source_stages()` / `semantic_sink_stages()`.
+    - Invalid connections (e.g., `Sink |> Source`) produce `TopologyError::InvalidConnection` with the expected operator, names, and roles.
+    - Topologies with no Producers / no Consumers produce `NoSources` / `NoSinks`.
+    - Topologies with unreachable stages produce `UnreachableStages`.
+    - Topologies with stages that cannot reach any Consumer produce `UnproductiveStages`.

+The full `cargo test` suite passes, confirming that both structural and semantic aspects of the Phase 1 design are implemented and covered by tests in 0.2.0.

-### 10. Cycle Detection and Fingerprints
+### 11. Cycle Detection and Fingerprints

 **Files:** `src/validation/validation.rs`, `src/topology/topology.rs`